The3File/timer/README.md

 # timer
-a timer for measuring time in bash
+a timer written in in bash

 ## advantages
 * *almost* no dependencies (*`pulseaudio` for more fancy sound*)